 Did Jesus remove the curse at His first coming?
 No. Did He put an end to sin and sorrow?
 No. His first coming was about providing mercy, forgiveness, and salvation - not about revoking the curse and ending all suffering.
-It isn't until after His Second Coming that He will put an end to war, sorrow, and sin, and will finally repeal the curse.
+It's not until His Second Coming that He will put an end to war, sorrow, and sin.
+That is when He will finally repeal the curse!
 Verse 3 is a great description of the Lord's return.
 It joyously declares things that the Lord will do in the future.
 It does not talk about the events that surrounded His birth!

 Or consider verse 2.
 It declares "Joy to the World, the Savior reigns!" and verse 4 talks of Jesus ruling the world "with truth and grace."
-In Jesus' first coming He did not do any reigning at all; in fact, the Bible says that He was a poor man with no place to lay His head!
-He was persecuted, he was tortured, he was executed, he rose from the dead, and he ascended to Heaven.
-But this song speaks of a time when the Lord will come to Earth and reign over it.
-The Bible says that this will indeed happen - but it will not take place until after the Second Coming:
+In Jesus' first coming He didn't do any reigning at all!
+In fact, the Bible says that He was a poor man with no place to lay His head (Matthew 8:20).
+He was tortured (John 19:1), He was executed (Matthew 27:50), He rose from the dead

+(Matthew 28:5-7), and He ascended to Heaven (Acts 1:9).
+But this song speaks of a time when the Lord Jesus Christ will come to Earth and reign over it.
+The Bible says that this will indeed happen - but it won't take place until after the Second Coming: